The Majestic Skarðsvík, Saxhólsbjarg & Svörtuloft - Snæfellsnes in West Iceland

 At Skarðsvík

-Only in the west have I seen golden beaches in Iceland.
-Skarðsvík is thus very popular amongst Icelanders and on sunny days you can see people sunbathing, swimming in the sea and jumping off the cliffs.
+Only in West Iceland and the Westfjords have I seen golden beaches in Iceland.
+Skarðsvík is thus very popular among Icelanders, and on sunny days, you can see people sunbathing, swimming in the sea, and jumping off the cliffs.

-There is a good picnic area here and a lot of lava clefts; reminding me in places of a miniature Þingvellir National park where the tectonic plates can be seen above ground.
+There is a good picnic area here and many lava clefts, reminding me in places of a miniature Þingvellir National Park, where the tectonic plates can be seen above ground.

 A pagan Viking grave from the 10th century was discovered here in 1962.
 The well-preserved skeleton of a young man aged 18-25, and his belongings, are now preserved at the National Museum of Iceland